ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_winui3/how-to-1.md

 </Application>
 ```

 There are four style declarations, which differ by the 'TargetType' attribute.
 This attribute indicates the controls to which the style will be applied.
-For the TextBlock controls, which represent labels, we modify three properties:
+For the TextBlock controls, which represent labels, modify three properties:
-* Margin: We use a uniform margin of 10, meaning that the control will have the same margin on all four sides (left, top, right, bottom).
+* Margin: You will use a uniform margin of 10, meaning that the control will have the same margin on all four sides (left, top, right, bottom).
-* FontSize: We change the font size to 16.
+* FontSize: Change the font size to 16.
-* FontWeight: We set the fonts displayed in the TextBlock to be semi-bold.
+* FontWeight: Set the fonts displayed in the TextBlock to be semi-bold.

 Next, you will declare the following user interface:

 ![fig6](Figures/06.png)

 This view uses a tabular layout, comprising five rows and two columns.
 To create such a layout using XAML, you can use the Grid control.
-Go ahead and open the MainWindow.xaml file and modify it as follows:
+Open the `MainWindow.xaml` file and modify it as follows:

 ```XML
 <?xml version="1.0" encoding="utf-8"?>